 What is shabby chic?

 The World of Interiors magazine is credited with developing the shabby chic look in the 1980s.
 However, it was in the 1990s that it really came to the fore after Rachel Ashwell opened her furniture store Shabby Chic, and later published a book of the same name.
 Ashwell's brand and book brought shabby chic decor to the masses, and it became one of the defining styles of the decade.
-As Ashwell describes it, shabby chic is 'cosy, comfortable, vintage, and pretty.'
+As Ashwell describes it, shabby chic is 'cosy, comfortable, vintage, and pretty'.

-Over twenty years later, shabby chic is still a hugely popular choice for interior enthusiasts.
 If you love florals, vintage homewares, pinks and crisp white interiors, shabby chic style could well be for you.
 It takes beautiful items from the past and reimagines them for the present, making your home an idyllic getaway from the stresses and flashiness of modern-day life.

 Shabby chic decor